superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 - The private key for the node
 - The local IPv6 address the node should use
 - The DNS server for your private network
-- Addresses, IP ranges, and public keys for the wireguard gateway
+- Addresses, IP ranges, and public keys for the WireGuard gateway

-Copy `fly0.conf` to `/etc/wireguard` on the target machine:
+Copy `fly0.conf` to `/etc/wireguard` on the target computer:

 ```docker
 scp ~/fly0.conf root@phantoon.local:/etc/wireguard/fly0.conf